Wendy's massacre: Arrests and trial

 The New York City Police Department (NYPD) arrested Taylor and Godineaux less than 48 hours after the killings.
 Evidence quickly mounted against the pair, including eyewitness testimony, ballistics, and fingerprints.
 On January 22, 2001, Godineaux pleaded guilty and was later sentenced to life in prison.
-Judge Steven W. Fisher instructed the jury that he would most likely sentence Taylor to a sentence of 175 years in prison if the jury did not return a unanimous verdict on the death penalty.
-On November 19, 2002, Taylor was convicted of five counts of first degree murder.
+Judge Steven W. Fisher instructed the jury that he would most likely sentence Taylor to 175 years in prison if the jury did not return a unanimous verdict on the death penalty.
+On November 19, 2002, Taylor was convicted of five counts of first-degree murder.
 One week later, on November 26, the jury sentenced Taylor to death.
+Godineaux avoided the death penalty as his childhood IQ test was under 70 and by law was labelled as "mentally retarded".

 Post-conviction

-In 2004, New York state's death penalty statute was declared unconstitutional by the New York Court of Appeals due to a flaw in its mandated instructions to the jury.
-The Queens District Attorney's Office fought to have Taylor's case declared an exception to the decision, but were unsuccessful.
-As a result, on October 23, 2007, the Court of Appeals of the State of New York vacated the death penalty portion of Taylor's verdict.
+In 2004, New York State's death penalty statute was declared unconstitutional by the New York Court of Appeals due to a flaw in its mandated instructions to juries.
+The Queens County District Attorney fought to have Taylor's case declared an exception to the decision, but were unsuccessful.
+As a result, on October 23, 2007, the New York Court of Appeals vacated the death penalty portion of Taylor's verdict.
 At this time, Taylor was the last remaining inmate on death row in New York.
 On November 29, 2007, Taylor was re-sentenced to life without parole for the five murders.

-Taylor is currently serving his sentence at the Clinton Correctional Facility in Dannemora, New York, as inmate #03A0158, while Godineaux is currently serving his sentence at the Auburn Correctional Facility in Auburn, New York, as inmate #01A1186.
+As of 2025, Taylor is serving his life without parole sentence at the Wende Correctional Facility, in Alden, New York, 340 mi northwest of New York City, where he was moved to in 2003; Godineaux is serving his life without parole sentence at the Shawangunk Correctional Facility, in Wallkill, Ulster County, New York, 72 mi north of New York City, where he was moved to in 2001.